harrisjacob/Algorithms/Cycle-Detection/README.md

 This feature is mainly used for algorithm testing purposes as specifying these values makes the output of the program trivial.
 Failing to specify a -l[index] value of unique data will lead to unpredictable results.

 For best use, specify a properly formatted datafile that contains at least one redundant integer.

+The algorithm can be specified using `-a [algorithm]` where algorithm is either "floyd" or "brent" (case insensitive).
+If the -a flag is not used, the program will default to using Floyd's algorithm.

 ## Datafile Information